Mergers of double neutron stars with one high-spin component: brighter kilonovae and fallback accretion, weaker

 There are, however, a number of circumstances pointing to a much higher fraction of DNS mergers with a rapidly spinning NS component, including: i) the fraction of DNS mergers with a rapidly spinning NS in the Milky Way is of order 0.04 (see below); and ii) triple systems may also contribute to the formation rate of rapidly spinning NSs in DNS systems \citep{ht19}.
-We will try here a simple local empirical estimate.
-In our Galaxy, roughly half of all 23 DNS systems will merge within a Hubble time, and three out of the total of 23 DNS systems are located within a globular cluster.
-Two of these systems (PSR~J0514$-$4002A and PSR~J1807-2459B) host a MSP, whereas the third system (B2127+11C), hosting a mildly recycled pulsar spinning at 30~ms, is the only one of those three systems that merges within a Hubble time (it will merge in 217~Myr).
-Among the full population of Galactic binary MSP systems, there is no correlation between spin of the recycled pulsar and orbital period up to about 200~days \citep{tlk12}.
-Assuming the same holds for globular cluster DNS systems, then based on the above small number statistics, we may roughly expect a fraction of $(\frac{2}{3})\cdot (\frac{3}{23})\cdot (\frac{10}{23})\simeq 0.04$ of all DNS mergers to contain an MSP.
-The construction of the full Square Kilometer Array is anticipated to increase the number of known Galactic DNS systems by almost an order of magnitude \citep{kbk+15}.
-Thus in the coming decade, empirical measures will constrain much better the ratio of DNS systems with one fast-spinning NS component.